QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 ## Definiteness of a matrix

-You may be asked a lot of times, to check the definiteness of a matrix.
+Many times, you will be asked to check the definiteness of a matrix.
 You can either find the eigenvalues ($\lambda$, as you can learn in the next section), or check the leading minors ($\Delta$, that you will learn in this section).

 |          Name              | **eigenvalues** | **minors** |
 |----------------------------|-----------------|-----------------|